 Seeds were planted – of the idea, that emotions can drive, they can pump in tremendous amount of energy and fuel, and that my brain has tremendous capabilities when I can focus.

 While learning about managing my stress and cultivating a robust body immune system, I discovered another influential role the amygdale plays, and that is – fight or flight response.
-For millions of years, the flight or fight response would help fight a threat, or run away from it.
-The heart starts pumping more blood, blood pressure goes up, and more blood is directed towards the limb while shunting down some of the supply to the brain – all to prepare for fighting or flying (running away).
+For millions of years, the flight or fight response would help fight a threat or run away from it.
+The heart starts pumping more blood, blood pressure goes up, and more blood is directed towards the limb while shunting down some of the brain’s supply – all to prepare for fighting or flying (running away).
 Unfortunately, the same response system is also activated when we face any uncomfortable situation.
-It could be public speaking, or navigating work relationships, or getting stuck in traffic, or remembering and reliving in our mind an awkward experience in the past, or worrying about a future event, or talking to a stranger, etc. I learned – from Dr. Andrew Weil’s Spontaneous Healing, and Dr. Joan Borysenko’s Minding Your Body, Mending Your Mind – that this fight or flight response can cause health problems such as cardiovascular diseases, acid reflux, infections, and inflammations.
+It could be public speaking, or navigating work relationships, or getting stuck in traffic, or remembering and reliving in our mind an awkward experience in the past, or worrying about a future event, or talking to a stranger, etc. I learned – from Dr. Andrew Weil’s Spontaneous Healing and Dr. Joan Borysenko’s Minding Your Body, Mending Your Mind – that this fight or flight response can cause health problems such as cardiovascular diseases, acid reflux, infections, and inflammations.

 Emotional memory, emotional reactions, emotional energy can have such a powerful impact on way of life – that is both ways, good and bad.